© Ilsa Wynne-Hoelscher Kidd

 We don’t require your files to be named a certain way.
 When you submit an entry, our system generates an associated file name.
 Photographer information and descriptive text will be added along with the image in the entry process

 Each submitted series should contain 6 – 10 images

 Captions and statement

 Each submission will need to be titled and a statement provided.
-Series descriptions are capped at 300 words
+Series descriptions are capped at 1000 characters

 If you have feedback, either positive or negative we love to hear from you.
 Please reach us at [email protected]

 We encourage comments, debate and engagement through our social media channels but have no tolerance for abusive behaviour.
 As a policy we don’t delete posts and endeavour to address any concerns publicly.
 However we do not tolerate abusive language or behaviour that compromises the work of the individuals we feature.

 For further information please view our Terms and Conditions.

 As always our main priority is to support photographers.
 Photographers will retain all and unconditional copyright to their imagery.
 We will only use the photographer’s imagery to promote Australian Photography Awards, Stories, Australian Photobook Awards or Photo Collective and to celebrate and feature the photographer’s work.
 Imagery is always credited and for features we will work with the photographers for selection.
 If a photographer doesn’t want us to use imagery we will happily comply.

 Harriet Tarbuck and Tom Goldner – Creative Directors